zeph-yr/Chirality/README.md

   <img src="https://github.com/zeph-yr/Chirality/blob/ME_Noodle/Screenshots/mirror.png" width="500"/><br>
   <b><i>Ov but it's the inverse</i></b>
 </p>

 ## New Game Modes
-- Invert Left-Right: Horizontal component of arrows are mirrored
+- **Invert Left-Right:** Horizontal component of arrows are mirrored
-- Invert Up-Down: Vertical component arrows are mirrored
+- **Invert Up-Down:** Vertical component arrows are mirrored
-- Invert True: Both horizontal and vertical of arrows are mirrored
+- **Invert True:** Both horizontal and vertical of arrows are mirrored
-- Inverse: Map is mirrored over the diagonal axis
+- **Inverse:** Map is mirrored over the diagonal axis

-Some modes generate lolloppes, worm curls, reverse chains, and disembodied chains out of stacks and burst sliders.
-This is by design.
-Inverse mode is free of lolloppes, reverse sliders etc.
+- **Invert modes can generate lolloppes, worm curls, reverse chains, and disembodied chains out of stacks and burst sliders.** This is by design 😁 Inverse mode is free of lolloppes, reverse sliders etc
+- **ME and maps with precision placement will activate the shittech mode.** Yes, what you see in-game is intentional and deterministic 🤣.
+Rest assured you can play on the leaderboards of these maps

 ## How To Use
 - Place Chirality.dll in Plugins folder